nodejs/release-cloudflare-worker/COLLABORATOR_GUIDE.md

 Collaborators may opt to elevate pull requests or issues to the group for discussion by mentioning @nodejs/web-infra.
 This should be done where a pull request:

 - Has a significant impact on the codebase
-- Is inherently controlversial; or
+- Is inherently controversial; or
 - Has failed to reach a consensus amongst the Collaborators who are actively participating in the discussion.

 The Web Infrastructure should be the final arbiter where needed.